Skip to main content

 • Awareness that the threshold drops to 40 hours in 2027

-How Farm TimeCard helps with HB 4002 compliance
+How Farm TimeCard supports HB 4002 readiness

 Automatic threshold tracking